LuckyHyena/DnD/homebrew/5e_reference.md

 > **homebrew:** A character may suffer one or more **speed penalties** from effects such as _difficult terrain_, being forced to crawl while _prone_, or three _speed penalties_ from [_Plant Growth_](https://5thsrd.org/spellcasting/spells/plant_growth/).
 >
-> To move one square on the battlegrid, a character must expend squares from their movement speed equal to [1 + their current number of _speed penalties_].
+> To move one square on the battlegrid, a character must expend squares from their movement equal to [1 + their current number of _speed penalties_].
 >
-> Likewise, moving one meter, foot, or any other unit, requires movement speed equal to the same unit multiplied by [1 + their current number of _speed penalties_].
+> Likewise, moving one meter, foot, or any other unit, requires movement equal to the same unit multiplied by [1 + their current number of _speed penalties_].

 ![immovable rod](/images/immovable-rod.jpg)